bretoreta/pipe/README.md

 - Expressive, intuitive and elegant User Interface.
 - Simple Cookie-based User Management.

-I would like tomention that I have pretty many exciting updates in line for this application, so constantly I will be updating it as I finish up the features I would like to add to it.
+I would like to mention that I have pretty many exciting updates in line for this application, so constantly I will be updating it as I finish up the features I would like to add to it.

 ## Using The Application